DSHydro/SnowML/docs/Expirement1A.md

 # ** Expirement 1A: Add more time series data****

+** TO DO: Explain that the original prototyped model was run on 8 watersheds within Skagit and we did same **

 The first adjustment we made to the proptoyped LSTM Model was to use the University of Arizona estimates of Snow Water Equivilent (SWE) [data]( https://climate.arizona.edu/data/UA_SWE/) as our target dataset for training and evaluating the model.
 This dataset contains a longer time series of available SWE data than used in the protoyped model.

 We reran the protoype LSTM model with the new data, leaving all other hyperparmeters unchanged except that reduced the number of epochs to 10 after observing early convergence of the model likely due to the increased training data available.
-The results below compare the prior data run at 200 epochs with the new data run at 10 epochs, but the observations are robust to the number of epochs used (10 vs. 200) in both models.
+The results below compare the prior data run at 200 epochs with the new data run at 10 epochs, but the observations are robust to the number of epochs used (10 vs. 200) in the prototype model.
 Please refer to the [Viz10COmpare notebook](notebooks/Prototype_Model_Results/VizHuc10Compare.ipynb) for sensitivy analysis related to number of epochs used.

 The below charts show model results for HUC 1711000504, a watershed in the Skagitt basin, under the two approaches.
 The Prototyped Model with UA Data has a test_mean_squared_error of .007 which is a significnat improvement over [].

-These differences appeared stable over multiple runs of the respective models.
+Using the longer time series data showed test KGE improvements for each of the eight watersheds tested, as shown in the bar charts below.
+Mean Squared Error results were more mixed.
+In the majority of watersheds, mean squared error improved when running the model with the longer time series of data, but in two basins

-Improvements were also seen in each of the eight watersheds tested.
-Interestingly, however, for both datasets, the model performed better in some watersheds than other.
-Again, these differences appeared stable over multiple runs of the respective model.
+Interestingly, however, for both datasets, the model performed dramatically better in some watersheds than other.
 We further explore differences in model performance by watershed is explored in later expirements.

 In this expirement 1A, all watersheds were trained *only* using the data from that sub-watershed,as noted below by the paramenter (pre_train_fraction = 0).
 Train/test split was accomplished by reserving the final two thirds of the time period as test data.